maplesond/spectre/doc/source/flatnj.rst

 The run time for generating the unweighted split system underlying the final result is O(n^4).
 Suitable Weights for the splits are estimated using a least squares fitting between the given system of 4-splits and the system of 4-splits induced by the resulting weighted split system.
-To solve the least squares problem, the algorithms available through the Gurobi Optimizer (www.gurobi.com) CHANGE THIS!!! are used.
-This software must be downloaded and installed separately.
+To solve the least squares problem the SPECTRE metaopt system is used to hook into external solver, although we recommend that Gurobi Optimizer (www.gurobi.com) is used used as the external solver if available.
 The resulting weighted splits are filtered using the approach described in (Grunewald et al. 2007) and, using the method described in (Spillner et al. 2011), an almost planar split network is constructed.
 In order to view the drawing of the network use a split network viewer, e.g. SplitsTree (Huson and Bryant, 2006).